 The SFR repository is situated in bedrocks at a depth of 50 meters below the Baltic Sea bottom.
 The repository is designed for about 60,000 m3 of waste.
 Only solid waste is stored here; it is transported from NPPs, industrial plants, research facilities and medical establishments.

 NPPs send a list of waste to be transported to SFR in advance.
 When canisters arrive, repository staff check if they comply with the ones declared earlier.
-If everything is fine, the packages are removed from the canisters and placed into the repository according to their contamination, and the canisters are shipped back to NPP.
+If everything is fine, the packages are removed from the canisters and placed into the repository according to their radiation level, and the canisters are shipped back to NPP.

 A very little amount of waste comes from medical establishments, industrial plants and research facilities.
 They all have to pay for disposal of their waste in SFR.